Discrimination / LGBTQ+ rights / Police / Police Discrimination / What if I'm arrested?

 Anyone under 18 who identifies as a woman should be in the care of a woman.
 This woman should enquire and provide information about the young person’s personal needs regarding health, hygiene, welfare and menstrual products.

 Any intimate searches must be carried out by an officer of the same ‘sex’ (see above) and not in the presence of an officer of a different ‘sex’.
 In addition, an appropriate adult should be present.
 This adult should also be of the same sex, unless you request otherwise.
-You can also request that there be no appropriate adult present, but must make this request in the presence of the appropriate adult and they must agree.
+You can also request that there be no appropriate adult present, but you must make this request in the presence of the appropriate adult and they must agree.
 A record of such a decision must be made and signed by the appropriate adult.

 Will I have to give information about my gender in public?